sysbiolab/TreeAndLeaf/README.md

 # TreeAndLeaf
-A R package for reorganizing dendrograms and adding additional layers of information.
+An R package for displaying binary trees, aiming to represent multiple layers of information on dendrogram leaves.

 ## Installation
-Install TreeAndLeaf from github
+Install TreeAndLeaf from github:

 ```{r}
 if (! requireNamespace("devtools", quietly = TRUE))